Definition of Premium on Bonds Payable

 Example of Premium on Bonds Payable

-To illustrate the premium on bonds payable, let's assume that a corporation prepares to issue bonds with a maturity amount of $10,000,000 and a stated interest rate of 6%.
+Assume that a corporation prepares to issue bonds having a maturity value of $10,000,000 and a stated interest rate of 6%.
 However, when the 6% bonds are actually sold, the market interest rate is 5.9%.
-Since the bonds will be paying investors more than the interest required by the market ($600,000 instead of $590,000 per year), the investors will pay more than $10,000,000 for the bonds.
-If we assume the investors pay $10,150,000 for the bonds, the corporation will record the transaction with a debit to Cash of $10,150,000; a credit to Bonds Payable of $10,000,000 and a credit of $150,000 to Premium on Bonds Payable (an adjunct liability account).
+Since these bonds will be paying investors more than the interest required by the market ($300,000 semiannually instead of $295,000 semiannually), the investors will pay more than $10,000,000 for the bonds.
+If we assume the investors pay $10,150,000 for the bonds, the corporation will record the transaction with a debit to Cash of $10,150,000; a credit to Bonds Payable of $10,000,000; and a credit of $150,000 to Premium on Bonds Payable (an adjunct liability account).

 Over the life of the bonds, the $150,000 premium is to be accounted for as a reduction of the corporation's interest expense.
 This is done through the amortization of premium on bonds payable.

-The combination of 1) the unamortized credit balance in the account Premium on Bonds Payable, and 2) the $10,000,000 credit balance in Bonds Payable is known as the book value or the carrying value of the bonds payable.
+The combination of 1) the unamortized credit balance in the account Premium on Bonds Payable, 2) the unamortized debit balance in the account Bond Issue Costs, and 3) the $10,000,000 credit balance in Bonds Payable is known as the book value or the carrying value of the bonds payable.